decred/politeiagui/CONTRIBUTING.md

 - Open a new GitHub pull request with the code.

+**How to write the perfect pull request:**

 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
+- Include a list with the actions relevant to your PR in the description.
+- Make sure you test your PR before opening it.
+- Make sure your code is readable and well organized.
+- Make sure you follow the React best practices.
+If you are not experienced with the framework, don't worry!
+Show up on matrix and we will be glad to help you.
+- If your PR changes something in the UI, please add some screenshots in both light and dark modes.
+- Be explicit about *what* feedback you want: a quick pair of eyes on the code, discussion on the technical approach, critique on design, etc.
+- Be explicit about *when* you want feedback, if the Pull Request is work in progress, say so by adding the [WIP] tag or opening a Draft.

 **Do you intend to work on an issue but you don't know which one to pick?**

 - **If you are a newcomer**, look for the 'good-first-issue' label in the issues list.
 Those are the easiest ones to be dealt with.

 - **If you are already contributing**, prioritize the issues by weighing the value it will deliver to the end user and how fast you can write that code.
 Generally speaking, the labels 'bug', 'ux', 'enhancements' are good choices.
 They are generally faster to be handled and they deliver a good value to the end user.

 - **If you are already contributing** and want to work on a more challenging issue, make sure to share your intention in the [Politeia Room](https://riot.im/app/#/room/#politeia:decred.org) to check if the issue is still relevant and also gather some thoughts from other peers.